Modular knots obey the Chebotarev law: The Rademacher symbols

+We remark that Simon recently gave a formula on the linking number of two modular knots \cite{Simon2022PhD, Simon2022linking-arXiv}, answering Ghys's question in \cite{Ghys2007ICM}.
+So, we may obtain a similar formula for every fixed modular knot.

-We finally remark another distribution theorem due to Sarnak--Mozzochi, proved by using the trace formula; \begin{prop}[\cite{Sarnak2008letter, Sarnak2010CMA, Mozzochi2013Israel}] Suppose that $\gamma$ runs through conjugacy classes of primitive hyperbolic elements in $\SL_2\Z$.
+Another distribution theorem is due to Sarnak--Mozzochi, proved by using the trace formula: \begin{thm}[\cite{Sarnak2008letter, Sarnak2010CMA, Mozzochi2013Israel}] Suppose that $\gamma$ runs through conjugacy classes of primitive hyperbolic elements in $\SL_2\Z$.
 Then for any $-\infty \leq a \leq b \leq \infty$, we have

-\end{prop} Exchanging of the order of the orbits is an important issue in the context of dynamical systems.
+\end{thm} Changing the order of the orbits is an important issue in the context of dynamical systems.
 The study of Chebyshev bias \cite{RubinsteinSarnak1994} of prime numbers and prime geodesics is of a similar interest.
-We wonder whether these two equidistribution formulas in above may be interpreted from a unified viewpoint.
+We wonder whether these two equidistribution formulas above may be interpreted from a unified viewpoint.

+Recently, Matsusaka and the author gave a thorough study of modular knots around any torus knot in $S^3$, establishing a generalization of Ghys's formula ${\rm lk}(C_\gamma,K)=\Psi(\gamma)$, as well as pointing out a version of \Cref{prop.Sarnak} (\cite[Theorem A, Corollary 5.3]{MatsusakaUeki2023RMS}, see also \cite{vonEssenPhD, Burrin2022, BurrinEssen-arXiv}).
+This should be compared with Dehornoy--Pinsky's works on so-called templates and codings \cite{Dehornoy2015AGT, DehornoyPinsky2018ETDS}, as is done by Matsusaka--Shin \cite{MatsusakaShin2024arXiv}.
+So, every argument and question for classical modular knots above extends to the case around any torus knot.